GeoscienceAustralia/sites-register/README.md

-# Repository Name
+# Sites Register
-A single sentence description of the repository.
+A Linked Data Register of all of Geoscience Australia's sites.

 Here is where you should add a longer description about the repository.
 You could have a single paragraph of text, rather like and abstract, or you could have a very long description containing any amount of sections, subsections, subheadings etc.